Skip to main content

 The MT5 build runs on MetaQuotes-licensed infrastructure with server routing through standard Match-Trade Technologies.
 MT5 latency averaged 200-230 ms on EUR/USD during London session and 270-310 ms during NFP.
 This is slightly slower than the cTrader stack but matches the FTMO and FundedNext baselines on the same instrument.
 Expert Advisors and algorithmic strategies are permitted on all platforms under standard prop-firm conditions: no latency arbitrage, no sub-100 ms tick-scalping, no copy-trading from third-party signal marketplaces outside the FundingPips universe.

-The trader dashboard tracks daily P&L, drawdown distance, profit factor, win rate, average win and loss, and risk-reward ratio.
-Dashboard updates land within 90 seconds of position close.
-This is the analytics surface most active funded traders will check daily, and it covers the essentials cleanly.
 Where FundingPips lags FTMO is the strategy-tagging and equity-curve drill-down.
 FTMO’s Insight stack lets you slice P&L by instrument cluster, session, and order tag, while the FundingPips dashboard sticks to account-level aggregates.

 Mobile trading routes through the native cTrader, MT5 and Match-Trader apps.
 The FundingPips mobile app handles payout requests, dashboard access, and challenge progress, not order entry.
 That is consistent with most prop firms in 2026, but a step behind the FTMO mobile app, which permits direct order entry from within its native client.